kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

   }
 }
 ```

 > [!TIP]
 > We could have created a separate provider.tf for that purpose as well within the directory.
 But as we don't have to provide the provider configuration, we can at it to the `srvc-baseline.tf` file.
-The provider configuration in the module is then taken from the one of the root module.
+The provider configuration is taken calling module.

-Now we have to move the definition of the local variable `service_name_prefix` from the  `main.tf` file to the `srvc-baseline.tf` file, so that the file looks like this:
+Now we must move the definition of the local variable `service_name_prefix` from the  `main.tf` file to the `srvc-baseline.tf` file, so that the file looks like this:

 ```terraform
 terraform {